 Teignbridge District Council operates a Capital Review Group (CRG), with members including senior officers across a range of services.
+This allows a corporate approach to capital planning and expenditure, along with the use of property assets throughout the organisation.
 Its role is to consider and prioritise capital proposals, ensuring that proper option appraisals are carried out and that they have considered in sufficient detail those matters which are required to be taken into account by the Prudential Code: